tbliszcz-confluent/Flink-AI-Demos/README.md

 **CREATE_CONNECTION** -- Connect to various external model hosting platforms (Includes model providers as well as hyperscaler model hosting platforms)
 **CREATE_MODEL** -- Allows you to create a model within Flink using a connection to an external model hosting platform.

-There are currently 7 AI/ML functions specifically for Confluent Flink.
-The ones bolded are the ones currently with quick starts located above in the .md files
+There are currently 7 AI/ML functions specifically for Confluent Flink:

 **AI_COMPLETE:** Generate text completions.
 AI_EMBEDDING: Create embeddings.